Beef and Barley Stew

 Preheat the oven to 275 degrees.

 Heat 1 tablespoon of olive oil in a large Dutch oven over medium-high heat.
 Add the beef in batches and cook for 2-3 minutes, or until caramelized.
-Once the beef is cooked, add the onion and garlic and cook for an additional 2-3 minutes, stirring often.

-Add the beef broth, bay leaves, and season with sea salt and freshly cracked pepper, to taste.
+Add the beef broth and bay leaves, season with sea salt and freshly cracked pepper, to taste.
 Cover the Dutch oven with a lid and place it into the oven for 2-3 hours.

 Heat the remaining tablespoon of olive oil in a skillet over medium-high heat.
-Add the mushrooms and cook for 3-4 minutes until golden brown.
+Add the mushrooms and cook for 3-4 minutes, until golden brown.

 Add the mushrooms, carrots, celery, fingerling potatoes, and pearled barley to the beef soup.
 Cover and cook on the stovetop over medium-low heat for 45-60 minutes or until the vegetables are soft and the pearled barley is cooked through.